Davsan88/guidesAndNotes/aws_practitioner.md

 - **AWS Lambda**: Lets you run code without provisioning or managing servers, charging you only for the compute time you consume.

+### High Performance Compute (HPC)
+HPC on AWS provides the infrastructure and tools needed to run large-scale compute and data-intensive workloads efficiently.